 Why Keep Life Insurance After Retirement

 It’s expensive to die these days.
 Sadly, you can’t just bury yourself in the yard any longer.
-It can cost around $10,000 when all final expenses are taken into account.
+According to Seniors Life Insurance Finder, it can cost around $10,000 when all final expenses are taken into account.

 When you retire, you don’t have a regular income, other than your pension.
 Most life insurance policies can be leveraged in such a way that it will enable you to supplement or replace your income.